Manuel Rosenberg: Travels

-As a journalist and art editor, Rosenberg spent practically all his time “on the road.”
+As a journalist and art editor, Rosenberg spent practically all his time "on the road".
 He chronicled foreign travel assignments to over thirty countries for the Cincinnati Post, starting with his 1922 and 1926 trips to Europe.
-In 1929, he was among the first American newsmen to travel in and report from Russia.
-His series “Rosie sketches Russia” was highly promoted that summer.
+In 1929, he was among the first American newsmen to travel in and report from the Soviet Union.
+His series Rosie sketches Russia was highly promoted that summer.

 Personal life

 Rosenberg met Lydie Joyce Bloch (August 2, 1908 – November 24, 2002) when she was an assistant at his publication Markets of America.
 Lydie was a Jewish photographer from Paris who learned the business and became the editor and co-publisher.

-Rosenberg died April 28, 1967 at 70 after a long battle with cancer.
+Rosenberg died in 1967, aged 70, at Memorial Sloan Kettering Cancer Center, after a long battle with cancer.
 He was buried in Hawthorne, New York.
-Lydie remarried in 1970 to their mutual friend James Gordon Strobridge (1894-1985) -- heir to the Strobridge Lithographing Company.
-In 1973, Lydie donated 300 of Manuel Rosenberg’s sketches and caricatures of leading personalities in public life and the arts as well as travel drawings made from the 1920s to the 1950s to the Rare Library Archives of Columbia University.
-Lydie passed away in 2002 at the age of 94.
+Lydie remarried in 1970 to their mutual friend James Gordon Strobridge (1894–1985) – heir to the Strobridge Lithographing Company.
+In 1973, Lydie donated 300 of Manuel Rosenberg's sketches and caricatures of leading personalities in public life and the arts as well as travel drawings made from the 1920s to the 1950s to the Rare Library Archives of Columbia University.
+Lydie died in 2002 at the age of 94.